Infineon/mbed-os-example-capsense/README.md

 2. Click File -> Open and open cycfg_capsense.h file which is available in this example directory.

 3. Switch from DAPLink mode to KitProg mode.

-- For single-button kits (CY8CPROTO_062_4343W) press button SW3 (MODE) for more than 2 seconds and release.
-- For two-button kits (CY8CKIT_062_BLE and CY8CKIT_062_WIFI_BT) press and release button SW4 (CUSTOM APP).
+See [Firmware-loader](https://github.com/cypresssemiconductorco/Firmware-loader) for more information on how to update the firmware and switch to DAPLink mode.

 4. In the Tuner application, click the settings icon or click Tools -> Tuner Communication Setup.
 In the window that appears, select I2C under KitProg and configure as follows.